Font size

 Five organisations.
 Five different starting points.
 One growing expectation: that social value strategy must increasingly align with real operational delivery, workforce practice and measurable community impact.

-United Utilities, First Bus, Avove, The Royal Foundation of The Prince and Princess of Wales and Lidl GB received SRAG Charter Mark recognition at the Spring Summit in Manchester, with awards presented by PeoplePlus CEO Kenny Boyle.
+United Utilities, First Bus, Avove, The Royal Foundation of The Prince and Princess of Wales and Lidl GB received SRAG Charter Mark recognition at the May Summit in Manchester, with awards presented by PeoplePlus CEO Kenny Boyle.

-For some organisations in the room, it was the first time they had met employers already progressing through the SRAG Charter Mark journey.
+For some organisations in the room, it was the first time they had met employers progressing through the SRAG Charter Mark journey.

 Why this matters beyond recruitment